 After two gap years, Arvila began to study economics at the University of Helsinki.
 It was interesting, though at the same time, she longed for a more concrete approach.
 She ultimately convinced herself to send an application to Aalto’s Information Networks degree programme, which had a human angle on technology that she found particularly appealing – and was admitted to the programme.

-At Aalto, Arvila has been especially keen on the possibility of being made a course assistant and summer-season research assistant early on in her studies.
+At Aalto, Arvila was especially keen on the possibility of being made a course assistant and summer-season research assistant early on in her studies.
 Starting students are provided with plenty of support for coding.
 There is also an abundance of group works, enabling student to develop their collaboration and performance skills, much-needed assets in working life.
-‘Group works teach us how to work with different people, become committed in things and take responsibility within a group while experimenting with different roles.’
+‘Group works taught us how to work with different people, become committed in things and take responsibility within a group while experimenting with different roles.’